microsoft/Windows-IoT-Samples/DeviceIOContoller/CPP/README.md

 Congratulations, you have successfully opened a device and sent an IOCTL to it!

-## Granting Access to a Specific Application
+## Step 9: Granting Access to a Specific Application

 The security identifier "AC" identifies all application packages, and will grant all apps access to the device.
 If you want to grant access to a specific application only, you can replace "AC" in the SDDL above with the app-specific SID of the application you'd like to target.
 You can inspect the app-specific SID with [process explorer](https://technet.microsoft.com/en-us/sysinternals/bb896653).